Multifamily • Rent Roll Analysis

 Concession Load

 Total dollar value of active concessions as a percentage of gross potential rent.
 A property heavily reliant on concessions to maintain occupancy may face pressure when concessions expire and tenants face full-rate renewals.
+Track concession burn-off dates on the rent roll to model future revenue.

 Unit Mix and Rent Distribution

 Analyze whether the unit mix matches market demand.
 A property overweighted in 3-bedroom units in a market driven by 1-bedroom demand will face higher vacancy in those unit types.
+Cross-reference unit mix against submarket absorption data.

 Renewal Rate and Turnover